oluwayemisi1/World_Suicide_Rate_Analysis/README.md

 6. Findings and Recommendation

 ## Aim
-My aim of doing this project is to get valuable and meaningful insight of how the Suicide Rate has increased or decreased across the countries listed.
+My aim of doing this project is to get valuable and meaningful insight of how the Suicide Rate has increased or decreased across the countries.

 # Resources and code  used for this project
 **The dataset i used was gottem from Kaggle, which includes (27820 Rows and 10 Columns) and the columns were made of:**